2014 Chicago Bears season: Week 4: vs. Green Bay Packers

 For week four, the Bears donned their 1940s throwbacks when they hosted the 1–2 Packers, the Bears having led the all-time series 93–89–2, but the Packers had won 9 of the previous 11 games.
 On offense, the Bears' worst-ranked rushing game (64 yards per game) had a chance to produce against the Packers, who were ranked 30th by allowing 156 yards per game, while opponents had run a league-most 37.3 times per game while scoring an also league-high five rushing touchdowns.
 Also, Matt Forte had recorded 336 yards and four touchdowns against the Packers in his last two games.
 The offense also was challenged by the pass defense, with defenders Sam Shields and Tramon Williams, who were stingy in man coverage.
 For the Bears' defense, the Packers had also struggled on the run, ranking 26th in the league with a 78-yard rushing average and the longest run being of 17 yards, while having averaged only 3.63 yards per carry.
 Additionally, Green Bay was ranked 28th in the league in yards.
 However, the team faced the Packers' passing attack, which featured the receiving duo of Jordy Nelson and Randall Cobb.
 The former led the league in targets (37) and first downs (16), while ranking second in receiving yards (351), while the Bears had struggled with covering slant and dig routes, both of which Nelson excelled at.
 The latter had three touchdowns in 2014, but was used primarily for hitch and stick routes.
 The Packers were two-point favorites.
-Sherrick McManis, Shea McClellin, Roberto Garza, Matt Slauson, Jared Allen, Charles Leno Jr., and Jeremiah Ratliff were inactive.
+Sherrick McManis, Shea McClellin, Roberto Garza, Matt Slauson, Jared Allen, Charles Leno, and Jeremiah Ratliff were inactive.
 Kyle Long, Alshon Jeffery, and Ryan Mundy served as team captains for the game, while the honorary captains were Dick Butkus and Kurt Becker.